skooter500/BGE/Course/assignment.md

 	- You can draw these on paper and take a picture with your phone
 	- If you are planning o contribute to BGE, then please describe what your contribution will be and how you plan to do it

-This is worth 10% (out of a total of 100%)
+This is worth 10% (out of a total of 100%) and is due on Friday 7 November.

 ## Main Assignment
 Use BGE (or your own engine if you like) to make an articulated animat or robot simulation that walks, crawls, flys, rolls or drags itself around under its own power.
 Control via an input device is also acceptable.
 Like this dragon controllable using the Kinect: